Looking for the 2014 model? Click here

 The streaming set-top box space is becoming increasingly crowded, and the latest focus of the big players in the market is 4K.

 Although it might have some strong competition from the Nvidia Shield TV, Amazon is making a play for the 4K streaming crown with its updated Amazon Fire TV.
+Now that 4K televisions have become far more affordable, the updated Amazon Fire TV is now a far more tempting prospect if you're wanting to show your new TV off in all its glory.
+As a primer, 4K resolution offers 4x more pixels than standard 1080p, with a resolution of 3,840 x 2,160.

 Aside from the access to UHD 4K content, Amazon has also tweaked the internal hardware of its little black box, improving the processor for better performance across the board.
 And that’s all without raising the original £79 price point.